 HOW I PARTICIPATE IN COUCHSURFING

-I love to travel, and I attend CS NYC events.
+I love to travel, and I attend and organize CS NYC events.
 As of November 2017, I host in NYC!
 I live with 2 other CouchSurfers in NYC.

-travel, food (mostly eating/food adventures, a little bit of cooking I suppose :) ), watching/playing/coaching basketball, photography, physical activity (incl juggling, slacklining, etc.), photography*, learning Spanish, exploration, appreciating beauty of all kind, having fun, music, playing percussion/ukelele!
+travel, food (mostly eating/food adventures, a little bit of cooking I suppose), watching/playing/coaching basketball, photography, physical activity (incl juggling, slacklining, etc.), photography, skill building, exploration, appreciating beauty of all kind, having fun, music, playing percussion!